How to Skip the 11-Month Waiting-for-Perfect Trap: The 80% Launch Method for $30K–$70K Operators

 You’re inverting that.
 Launch immediately.
 Let the market teach you what perfect looks like.
 Week 3, not month 11.

-Compression Tactic 4: Adjust Based on Week 4 Reality (Not Theory)
+Compression Tactic 4: Adjust Your Offer in Week 4 Based on Market Reality

 Week 4 is iteration.
 You had 20 conversations.
 Five people were interested.
 Two bought.
 You’re adjusting based on what you learned.